novski/diagrams.net-cable-list/README.md

 - Cable Labels are fixed to digits 00000-09999.

 ## How to debugg:
-Debug in stdout with  ET.dump(elements) or to a file with toOutputXmlFile(elements) function.
+Debug in stdout with helpers.ET.dump(elements) or to a file with helpers.toOutputXmlFile(elements) function.

 ## TODO:
 - [] filter CSV export for !page_header lines
+- [] add and perform testing suite